TourmalineCore/TourmalineCore.AspNetCore.JwtAuthentication/JwtAuthentication.Core/README.md

 ## Logout

 To call callbacks during logout, you need to follow the same steps as for login.
 Only use methods `OnLogoutExecuted` and `OnLogoutExecuting`.
 And your function should take `LogoutModel` as a parameter

+## Refresh

+To call callbacks during refresh, you need to follow the same steps as for login.
+Only use methods `OnRefreshExecuted` and `OnRefreshExecuting`.
+And your function should take `RefreshModel` as a parameter